 This is compliant.
 The customer is actively providing information in real time.
 There's no persistent profile.
 There's no inference.
 There's no regulatory risk.

-The brands that adopted this approach are seeing better customer satisfaction than the ones using traditional personalization, partially because zero-party data is more accurate than inferred data, and partially because customers appreciate being asked rather than tracked.
+The brands that adopt this approach can build more defensible personalization, partially because zero-party data is more accurate than inferred data, and partially because customers appreciate being asked rather than tracked.

 The competitive advantage isn't coming from AI sophistication.
 It's coming from compliance-first design.